By Molly J. Anderson-Childers | Updated June 9, 2018

 I had been working as a Customer Service Representative, and then Assistant Manager, in the busy box office of a large music theatre in Massachusetts for ten years.
 The last two years of those 10 years, I was feeling more and more led in another direction, but I didn't know what that direction would be.

-In 2005, I attended the Art and Soul Retreat in Portland, Oregon.
+I attended the Art and Soul Retreat in Portland, Oregon.
 At that time, I wanted to satisfy my artist self and planned on taking workshops in mixed media collage, watercolor, and altered books.
 I took a one-day SoulCollage® workshop there with Noelle Remington, and it was "love at first card!"
 The very first card I created made a significant difference in my inner and outer worlds.

-This card, featured here, spoke very clearly to me.
+The card [featured in the image above with the little girl in the white dress] spoke very clearly to me.
 The little girl in that image said, "I am the one who doesn't want to go where the woman is pulling me.
 I am the one who hears another voice calling me, and I am looking over my shoulder to hear what it is saying.
 I am the one who notices that the woman pulling me doesn't really care a lot if I go with her or not.
 I am the one who has a choice."

 I still get goose bumps when I remember this!
 Everything suddenly clicked into focus for me.
 I realized that I didn't have to keep working at a job that no longer served me.
 I realized that my artist and writer selves were the "other voices" that were calling me.
 I realized that I could let go of that "hand" that was dragging me along, and go my own way.